 Mr. Trach draws on his experience as a former Assistant US Attorney for the District of Massachusetts to help clients navigate their highest-profile investigations and enforcement proceedings.
 During his tenure, he conducted more than a dozen separate investigations, resulting in the indictment of more than 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
 Mr. Trach successfully tried numerous cases, including securing the conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.

-Mr. Trach also previously served as a member of the Massachusetts Ethics Commission (to which he was appointed by Governor Patrick), as a member of the Board of Directors of the Massachusetts Black Lawyers Association, and as Global Chair of Latham's Diversity Leadership Committee.
+Mr. Trach also previously served as a member of the Massachusetts Ethics Commission (to which he was appointed by Governor Patrick), as a member of the Criminal Justice Act Panel for the District of Massachusetts, as a member of the Board of Directors of the Massachusetts Black Lawyers Association, and as Global Chair of Latham’s Diversity Leadership Committee.

 Mr. Trach’s experience includes representing: